 Get Ready To Explore the Best Beaches in Maryland

-Any Maryland beaches mentioned above will be perfect if it’s family time or alone time.
-Enjoy walking, hiking, swimming, playing in the sand, enjoying a picnic, camping, boating, or fishing.
-You can have anything your heart desires when it comes to beach time in Maryland.
+Any Maryland beaches mentioned above will be perfect for family time or alone time.
+Enjoy walking, hiking, swimming, playing in the sand, a picnic, camping, boating, or fishing.

-With more than 3100 miles of shoreline, there is plenty of opportunity to feel the sand between your toes.
+With more than 3100 miles of shoreline, there is plenty of opportunity to dip your toes in the sand.